Wheaton Precious Metals (TSE:WPM) Rating Increased to Strong-Buy at BMO Capital Markets

-BMO Capital Markets upgraded shares of Wheaton Precious Metals (TSE:WPM – Free Report) to a strong-buy rating in a research note released on Tuesday,Zacks.com reports.
+Wheaton Precious Metals (TSE:WPM – Get Free Report) was upgraded by equities researchers at BMO Capital Markets to a “strong-buy” rating in a research note issued to investors on Tuesday,Zacks.com reports.

-A number of other research analysts also recently commented on WPM.
-Stifel Canada raised shares of Wheaton Precious Metals from a “hold” rating to a “strong-buy” rating in a research note on Tuesday, February 4th.
-Peel Hunt increased their price target on shares of Wheaton Precious Metals from C$95.00 to C$110.00 and gave the stock a “buy” rating in a research note on Tuesday, March 11th.
-TD Securities boosted their price objective on shares of Wheaton Precious Metals from C$78.00 to C$83.00 and gave the company a “buy” rating in a research note on Friday, March 14th.
-CIBC increased their target price on Wheaton Precious Metals from C$85.00 to C$88.00 and gave the stock an “outperform” rating in a research report on Friday, March 14th.
-Finally, National Bankshares boosted their price target on Wheaton Precious Metals from C$115.00 to C$120.00 and gave the company an “outperform” rating in a research report on Monday, March 17th.
-Six investment analysts have rated the stock with a buy rating and four have given a strong buy rating to the company.
-Based on data from MarketBeat.com, the stock has an average rating of “Buy” and a consensus target price of C$100.43.
+Several other equities research analysts have also recently commented on the stock.
+TD Securities raised their target price on shares of Wheaton Precious Metals from C$78.00 to C$83.00 and gave the stock a “buy” rating in a research report on Friday, March 14th.
+Peel Hunt raised their target price on Wheaton Precious Metals from C$95.00 to C$110.00 and gave the company a “buy” rating in a research note on Tuesday, March 11th.
+Stifel Canada raised Wheaton Precious Metals from a “hold” rating to a “strong-buy” rating in a research note on Tuesday, February 4th.
+CIBC raised their price objective on Wheaton Precious Metals from C$85.00 to C$88.00 and gave the company an “outperform” rating in a research report on Friday, March 14th.
+Finally, National Bankshares boosted their target price on shares of Wheaton Precious Metals from C$115.00 to C$120.00 and gave the company an “outperform” rating in a report on Monday, March 17th.
+Six research analysts have rated the stock with a buy rating and four have assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, Wheaton Precious Metals has an average rating of “Buy” and a consensus target price of C$100.43.

 Wheaton Precious Metals Corp. primarily sells precious metals in North America, Europe, and South America.
 It produces and sells gold, silver, palladium, and cobalt deposits.
 The company was formerly known as Silver Wheaton Corp. and changed its name to Wheaton Precious Metals Corp. in May 2017.
 Wheaton Precious Metals Corp.